 Briefly describe your organization and its mission.
 Who do you primarily serve, and what community need do you address?

-2. Funding Request
+2. Grant Request Overview

 3. Community Impact (High-Level)